shnizzedy/cpac-docs/CONTRIBUTING.md

 For contribution guidelines that may have archived or are currently being moved over to this repo, please refer to [archive/CONTRIBUTING.md](./archive/CONTRIBUTING.md)

 <!-- /TOC -->

+## GitHub Actions configuration

+If you send pull requests to [FCP-INDI/cpac-docs@`main`](https://github.com/FCP-INDI/cpac-docs/tree/main), GitHub Actions should build and deploy the changes.
+If you're working on a fork and want a published version on your fork, you need to configure some settings:

+### Pages

+Make sure your fork has a compiled `gh-pages` branch and set **Branch** to `gh-pages` under your fork's `settings/pages`.

+### Deploy key

+[Locally generate a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) to use for the [deploy key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys).
+[FCP-INDI/cpac-docs](https://github.com/FCP-INDI/cpac-docs) uses [a machine user](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#machine-users) for the key owner's identity, but what user you want to use for a fork is up to you.
+Copy the full text of the public key and paste it into **Key** in "Deploy keys / Add new" under your fork's `settings/keys/new`.
+Give the key write access and whatever title you'd like.
+Click "Add key".

+### Secrets and variables

+Copy the full text of [the private key generated above](#deploy-key) and paste it into **Secret** in "Actions secrets / New secret" under your fork's `settings/secrets/actions/new`.
+Give the secret the name `DEPLOY_SSH_KEY`.

 ## Local development